qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Once the file is parsed, set :guilabel:`Geometry definition` to

 * |radioButtonOn|:guilabel:`Point coordinates` and provide the :guilabel:`X
-  field`, the :guilabel:`Y field`, :guilabel:`Z field` (for 3-dimensional data)
+  field`, :guilabel:`Y field`, :guilabel:`Z field` (for 3-dimensional data)
-  and the :guilabel:`M field` (for the measurement dimension) if the layer is of point geometry type and contains such coordinate fields.
+  and :guilabel:`M field` (for the measurement dimension) if the layer is of point geometry type and contains such fields.
 If the coordinates are defined as degrees/minutes/seconds, activate the
   |checkbox|:guilabel:`DMS coordinates` checkbox;
-* |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented by WKT: select the :guilabel:`Geometry field` containing the WKT definition and choose the approriate :guilabel:`Geometry field` or let QGIS auto-detect it;
+* |radioButtonOn|:guilabel:`Well known text (WKT)` option if the spatial information is represented as WKT: select the :guilabel:`Geometry field` containing the WKT geometry and choose the approriate :guilabel:`Geometry field` or let QGIS auto-detect it;
 * If the file contains non-spatial data, activate |radioButtonOn| :guilabel:`No geometry (attribute only table)` and it will be loaded as an ordinary table.

-Besides the features geometry information, you can also set the layer's :guilabel:`Geometry CRS` using the |setProjection| :sup:`Select CRS` widget.
+Beside the features geometry information, you can also set the layer's :guilabel:`Geometry CRS` using the |setProjection| :sup:`Select CRS` widget.

 Layer settings